mist64/cbmbus_doc/4 Standard Serial.md

 * A device has **multiple channels** for different functions.
 * Data transmission is **byte stream** based.

+One property they could not keep was the relaxed timing requirement of IEEE-488: At most points in an IEEE-488 communication, any participant can stall for any amount of time.

 IEEE-488 has 16 data lines.
 The serial version reduces this to 5:

+* **Data**: Instead of transmitting 8 bits in parallel, they are sent serially, with a CLK and a DATA line.
+* **Handshake**: The function of the DAV and NRFD lines is taken over by the CLK and DATA lines.
+There is no NDAC signal, accepting data is based on timing.
+* **Management**: REN (already unsupported on the PET) is removed.
+EOI is removed, the information is now transmitted through a timing sidechannel.
+RESET (IFC), SRQ and ATN are retained.

 | IEEE-488 Signal | Description        | Serial Signal |
 |-----------------|--------------------|---------------|